Man Arrested For Murder Of North Carolina Teen Hania Aguilar

 — WRAL NEWS in NC (@WRAL) December 8, 2018

-Aguilar’s grandfather and a maternal aunt were able to obtain temporary visas, unlike her father Noé.
+Aguilar’s grandfather and a maternal aunt were able to obtain temporary visas, unlike her father.
 He says he has not seen his daughter since 2005, but they were able to speak on the phone.
 Aguilar’s mother also sent letters and photos to update him on his daughter.
-Noé said he did not know how he would cope if he did not get to attend her funeral.
+Noe said he did not know how he would cope if he did not get to attend her funeral.

 “Maybe I’ll get lost somewhere,” he said.
 “I don’t know how I will deal with it.
 I’ll either stay home or take a long walk alone.”
-Aguilar has since requested another visa, but have not yet heard back from US Embassy.
+Aguilar has since requested another visa, but have not yet heard back from the U.S. Embassy.

-Aguilar’s classmates recalled that the 8th grader loved music, science, soccer and baking.
+Aguilar’s classmates recalled that the 8th grader loved music, science, soccer, and baking.
 She had dreams of being an architect one day.

-“There aren’t any magic words that will heal the hurt that our school community feels,” said SaVon Maultsby, principal of Lumberton Junior High School.
+“There aren’t any magic words that will heal the hurt that our school community feels,” said SaVon Maultsby, the principal of Lumberton Junior High School.
 “When I look at all the outpouring of love and support for Hania every day, I am reminded that her life’s journey is really about the people who she has touched.”